 There are several factors your should consider when deciding to gift specific assets from your estate.
 Gifts to your beneficiaries may be made during your lifetime or after you are gone.
-The Fayetteville estate planning attorneys at Sexton, Bailey Attorneys, PA discuss the pros and cons of gifting during your lifetime.
+The Fayetteville estate planning attorneys at Wilcox Attorneys, PA discuss the pros and cons of gifting during your lifetime.

 For those who are relatively certain they will have significant assets left to pass down, deciding when to pass down those assets becomes an important aspect of estate planning.
 Making a gift will have a direct impact on everything from your estate tax liability to your personal relationship with the beneficiaries of your estate.